 Invite kids to look through the magazine pictures or printed images and talk about what kinds of churches they see there.
 What are the buildings like?
 What are people wearing?
 What languages are their signs/lyrics in?

 When kids gravitate toward a certain picture, encourage them to cut it out carefully and glue it onto the poster board, around the cross outline.
 Try to fill up all the negative space around the cross outline.
 EXPLAIN: We are all different kinds of people in different kinds of churches.
-God planned for diversity when he started the church, but we all have one thing in common.
+God planned for diversity in the church, but we all have this in common Jesus loves us, we love Jesus, and Jesus commands us to love one another.
 Guide kids to talk about ways that churches worship God that are the same everywhere and different everywhere.

 - What are some different ways we can worship God?
-(Option: Do this as a charades game.) - Why is it good that Jesus can be worshiped in many ways? - What might we learn from the way others worship Jesus? - Do you think God delights in the many ways people worship?
+(Option: Do this as a charades game.) - Why is it good that Jesus can be worshiped in many ways? - · What might we learn from the way others worship Jesus? - Do you think God delights in the many ways people worship?
 Why?